 Cor van Wijgerden, who with Rob Brunia created the system, was awarded the prestigious Max Euwe Ring, given only once in 5 years to people with extraordinary contributions to chess.
 An entire Dutch generation of current Grand Masters grew up with the system – see what they have to say.

 A chess clinic or camp is a 3 to 5 days consecutive training event of 2 to 3 hours per day.
-Training is given in a small group will be given that cover broad chess topics taught in a variety of ways, like puzzles, mini-tournaments, simultane chess, analysis of own games and so on.
+Training is given in a small group covering broad chess topics that are taught in a variety of ways, like puzzles, mini-tournaments, simultane chess, analysis of own games and so on.
 Clinics are typically held during school holidays and they reflect a fun and holiday mood.
 Participants typically pick up a lot due to the length of the sessions and little time to forget in between them

 6. What are the private lessons about?